 This parameter will sweep the carrier signal waveform’s fundamental frequency and thus alter the sidebands produced via the ring modulator’s modulation signal.

 A carrier signal’s frequency range is typically in the audible range of frequencies when we’re dealing with ring modulators.
-More specifically, in order to produce audible sidebands, the carrier oscillator frequency range is generally between about 20 Hz to 4,000 Hz (rather than all the way to the upper audible limit of 20,000 Hz).
+More specifically, to produce audible sidebands, the carrier oscillator frequency range is generally between about 20 Hz to 4,000 Hz (rather than all the way to the upper audible limit of 20,000 Hz).

 These controls are often labelled simply as “frequency” and can have coarse and/or fine adjustments.